codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitoring-troubleshooting.md

 **Before you begin**

 * Have the following information handy:
-  > All values must be the identical to the runtime to be restored.
+  > All values must be identical to the runtime to be restored.
   * Runtime name
   * Repository URL
   * Codefresh context